Internet-Draft | SPICE SD-CWT | June 2025 |

 Provisional registration?
 No¶

-RFC Editor: IANA is requested to register the following Content-Format numbers in the "CoAP Content-Formats" registry, within the "Constrained RESTful Environments (CoRE) Parameters" registry group [IANA.core-parameters]:¶
+IANA is requested to register the following entries in the IANA "CoAP Content-Formats" registry:¶

 Content-Type | Content Coding | ID | Reference |